JAlcocerT/RPi/_posts/2021-07-21-getting-started.md

 #### Lineage OS

 * Visit: <https://konstakang.com/devices/rpi4/>
   * Download the latest version: <https://konstakang.com/devices/rpi4/LineageOS20/>
   * Create a bootable SD card with the image and boot it
   * Download the **MindTheGapps** file that matches your Lineage version and reboot into recovery mode, then load that file and **Google Play Store** will be ready to use.

+### Light OS for Raspberry Pi

+* Raspberry Pi OS Lite
+* DietPi

 ### Home Assistant OS